 What Is a Crisis and How Did It Impact Our Business?

 A crisis is never a single or simple event.
-It is a multitude of events, with a domino effect, that can prevent us from seeing things in the right perspective.
+It is a multitude of events, with a domino effect, that can prevent us from seeing things from the right perspective.
 The pandemic started a similar chain reaction and continues to play a leading role in how we do business across the world.

 If left unchecked, business challenges can snowball into issues that have no simple solution.
 Like most growing businesses around the world, our organization was challenged by the pandemic as well-